 ARTIST STATEMENT

 Over time, I discovered that music, trance states, natural forces, and certain liminal environments can also open altered perceptual conditions, allowing movement across different layers of reality.
-I refer to the VOID as a foundational layer within this multi-layered structure.
+I refer to the VOID as a term for a foundational layer within this structure.

-The VOID is not emptiness.
-It is a base layer of reality that exists beneath habitual perception, while remaining in relation to other layers.
-Within this layered reality, I encounter non-human presences — autonomous forms of consciousness that are not produced by perception, but encountered through it.
-My works emerge from this contact and function as portals — not as objects or images, but as points where the familiar structure of reality becomes permeable and open to other layers.
+The VOID is not emptiness but a base layer of reality that emerges beneath habitual perception, while remaining in relation to other layers.
+Within this layered reality, I explore encounters with non-human presences — forms of consciousness that are not simply imagined but become perceptible under altered conditions.

-I am drawn to dusk and night, when the world enters a different perceptual field and what remains inaccessible during the day begins to surface.
+I am drawn to dusk and night, when perception loosens and what remains hidden during the day begins to surface.
 My art unfolds at the threshold between layers of reality — as a portal where the familiar trembles and other modes of presence become perceptible.

 YOKAZE